 At this time, the code isn’t easy to edit unless you’re comfortable with Jupyter Notebooks.
 I’m currently interested in trying to find a way to add raw Python snippets to the repo, so you can edit them directly.
 I know there is a way to import local Python code into a Jupyter Notebook.
 I’m just not sure how to make that compatible with Google Colab.

 Beyond that, I plan to maintain that repo as a way to catalog posts from the series.
 At the moment, the table displays publish dates and links, but it might be cool to include other information as well.
 If you have any ideas, let me know!

 In the meantime, I’d love it if you stuck around to check out a few posts from the series.
 For instance, here are a few of my favorites:

-Likewise, you can continue supporting the site by becoming a patron, browsing the store, or even subscribing to my YouTube channel.
+Likewise, you can continue supporting the site by becoming a patron or even subscribing to my YouTube channel.
 If none that sounds interesting right now, at least consider hopping on my mailing list.
 Otherwise, thanks for stopping by!